 Pag island is easily recognisable due to it’s “moon-like” features, something I also noticed 11 years ago as I took the bus back to the mainland after my partying stint at Zrce Beach.
 It wasn’t until my husband and I took a day trip to Pag last summer where he mentioned why.
 “Those Venetians, they stripped all the trees from Pag to build Venice!”
 Everything explained.

-Here are six things you needs to do and see in Town Pag on Island of Pag in Croatia’s Zadar Region
+Here are six things you need to do and see in Town Pag on the Island of Pag in Croatia’s Zadar Region

 Pag Town Bridge

 Katine Bridge was renovated in 2010 and is a pedestrian bridge that is only 30m in length that connects Town Pag to Prosika.
 It is a modern replica of the old Venetian bridge built in 1737.

 As you head towards Town Pag from Katine Bridge, you’ll notice a wide street that will lead you to the main square.
 This main square, like most main squares in Croatia, still operate as community gathering grounds for local events.
 Here you’ll also find The Church of the Assumption of the Blessed Virgin Mary, Rector’s Palace and a cheese and wine restaurant to sample the finest local cheese, Pag Cheese.

 Halfway down the path that will lead you to the main square, you’ll also come across a store selling all types of Pag Cheese from the local producers.

 Visit Paška Sirana